MichaelCurrin/my-github-projects/README.md

 - [Future development](#future-development)
 - [License](#license)

 This project will show your Github account's public repos as a statically generated Jekyll site, both locally or on a remote location such as on Netlify.
-This _could_ work also with Github Actions to run the custom plugins and Jekyll 4.
-See the CI section on Jekyll docs - then a schedule parameter could be used for nightly or weekly builds.
+(This _could_ work also with Github Actions to run the custom plugins and Jekyll 4.
+See the [Github Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) section on Jekyll docs - then a schedule parameter could be used for nightly or weekly builds.)

-The main limitation that it has rebuilt in order to get the latest repos and topic tags though, but it is easy enough to trigger a new build by hand occasionally on Netlify (`curl` POSTs requests can even trigger a build there.
+The main limitation that the site has rebuilt in order to get the latest repos and topic tags, but that is easy enough to trigger a new build by hand occasionally on Netlify (`curl` POSTs requests can even trigger a build there.
 And also this project works best when you have a lot of repos (over 10) and also use detailed but consistent tags based on the use (tool / linter / static site) or tech used (programming language / library / host location).

 ## Purpose